 Comprehensive Overview

 At the heart of chemistry lies the understanding that all matter is composed of atoms, the smallest unit of an element that retains its chemical properties.
 When atoms combine in specific ratios through chemical bonds, they form molecules.
-These bonds arise from the interactions of electrons, the negatively charged particles orbiting the nucleus of an atom.
+Now, these bonds arise from the interactions of electrons, the negatively charged particles orbiting the nucleus of an atom.
 Molecules can be formed from the same type of atoms, like in elemental gases such as oxygen (O₂) or nitrogen (N₂), or from different types of atoms, forming compounds like water (H₂O) or carbon dioxide (CO₂).

 The Significance of Molecular Formulae